99designs/smartling/README.md

 ```
 COMMANDS:
-   status   show the status of the project's local files
+   status   show the status of the project's remote files
    pull     translate local project files using Smartling as a translation memory
    push     upload local project files with new strings, using the git branch or user name as a prefix
    help, h  Shows a list of commands or help for one command